-(ii) The unique personal identification number or password provided by the consumer reporting agency pursuant to subsection (a)(3) of this section;
+(ii) The unique personal identification number or password provided by the consumer reporting agency pursuant to subsection (a)(3); and

-(iii) The proper information regarding the time period for which the report shall be available to users of the credit report; and
+(iii) The proper information regarding the time period for which the report shall be available to users of the credit report.

-(5) A consumer reporting agency that receives a request from a consumer to temporarily lift a freeze on a credit report pursuant to subsection (a)(4) of this section shall comply with the request no later than three (3) business days after receiving the request.
+(5) A consumer reporting agency that receives a request from a consumer to temporarily lift a freeze on a credit report pursuant to subsection (a)(4) shall comply with the request no later than three (3) business days after receiving the request.

-(6) A consumer reporting agency may develop procedures involving the use of telephone, fax, or, upon the consent of the consumer in the manner required by the Electronic Signatures in Global and National Commerce Act hereinafter referred to as ("E-Sign") for legally required notices, by the Internet, e-mail, or other electronic media to receive and process a request from a consumer to temporarily lift a freeze on a credit report pursuant to subsection (a)(4) of this section in an expedited manner.
+(6) A consumer reporting agency may develop procedures involving the use of telephone, fax, or, upon the consent of the consumer in the manner required by the Electronic Signatures in Global and National Commerce Act, 15 U.S.C. § 7001 et seq., hereinafter referred to as ("E-Sign") for legally required notices, by the internet, e-mail, or other electronic media to receive and process a request from a consumer to temporarily lift a freeze on a credit report pursuant to subsection (a)(4) in an expedited manner.

 (7) A consumer reporting agency shall remove or temporarily lift a freeze placed on a consumer's credit report only in the following cases: